alessia-s/Digimon16s/readme.md

 We developed a software that is able to identify the 16s genes inside a reference genome and extract it so afterwords will be possible to assing a taxonomy.

 This program works in two steps:
-1. search for the 16s gene in the genomes by automating an nhmmer search
+1. search for the 16s gene in the genomes by automating an nhmmer search from the HMMER software;
 2. use the nhmmer hits to extract the identified 16s sequence from the genomes.

 ## Requirements